-The Bank is primarily exposed to USD, EUR and GBP as a result of customer foreign currency (CFC) accounts and loans granted by related entities in the wider Banco BIC Group.
+The Bank is primarily exposed to USD, EUR and GBP as a result of balances on customer foreign currency (CFC) accounts.

 LIQUIDITY RISK

 Liquidity risk relates to the potential that the Bank may be unable to meet its obligations as they become due.
 Liquidity risk is managed in terms of contractual maturity mismatches as reflected by the Bank's maturity ladder of assets and liabilities.
 The Bank developed a behaviour analysis of liquidity mismatches to supplement the existing contractual mismatch approach.
 The Liquidity Risk Management Policy as approved by the Board is based on conservative criteria that aim to ensure adequate liquidity levels to cover the Bank's needs, to comply with liquid asset requirements and to cater for unplanned cash outflows.